jonathanhogg/flitter/docs/physics.md

 is useful for simulating global forces such as fields, winds, or gravity.

 - `force` - specifies a constant force vector (such as an electric field)
-- `acceleration` - specifies a constant acceleration vector (such as gravity)
+- `acceleration` - specifies a constant acceleration vector (such as large-body gravity)
 - `strength` - specifies a multiplier for `force`/`acceleration` vector
 (default is `1`)
 - `ease` - specifies an amount of simulation time over which to ramp up